AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

      end Work;

-All packages that are not declared in the extending project are inherited from the project being extended, with their attributes, with the exception of `Linker'Linker_Options` which is never inherited.
+All tool packages that are not declared in the extending project are inherited from the project being extended, with their attributes, with the exception of `Linker'Linker_Options` which is never inherited.
 In particular, an extending project retains all the switches specified in the project being